cortexlib/box/docs/doc_row.md

 Pre Decrement Operator

+*Return values:* constexpr row\_iterator&

 Decrements the iterator to the previous item in the row.
 If the iterator is at the first item in the row, the iterator jumps to the last item in the previous row.

-\\return constexpr row\_iterator&

 -----